Deciding Predicate Logical Theories of Real-Valued Functions: Related Work

 In mathematical analysis, real functions are often abstracted to elements of abstract function spaces such as Banach spaces and Hilbert spaces~\cite{Lax:02}.
 However, with one notable exception~\cite{Solovay:12} we are aware of, corresponding predicate logical decision problems have been largely ignored by computer science.

 An important occurrence of real functions is in the role of solutions of ordinary differential equations (ODEs) and hybrid dynamical systems.
-Formal verification of such systems has been an active research topic over many years~\cite{Doyen:18}, with a plethora of decidability and undecidability results~\cite{Fraenzle:99,Collins:09,Ko:91,Bournez:08,Bournez:18}.
+Formal verification of such systems has been an active research topic over many years~\cite{Doyen:18}, with a plethora of decidability and undecidability results~\cite{Fraenzle:99,Collins:09,Bournez:08,Bournez:18}.
 Deductive verification bases formal verification on automated reasoning frameworks such as hybrid dynamic logic~\cite{Platzer:18}, or proof assistants such as Isabelle/HOL~\cite{Foster:21}.
-Reasoning with functions as the solution of ODEs has been included into SAT solvers without formulation as a first-order decision problem~\cite{Eggers:08,Gao:13}.
+Reasoning with functions as the solution of ODEs has been included into SAT solvers without formulation as a first-order decision problem~\cite{Eggers:08,Gao:13}, or using an alternative semantics based on floating-point approximation~\cite{Kolarik:20a}.

 ODEs have also played a role as objects in constraint programming~\cite{Hickey:00}.
 In contrast to the work mentioned in this paragraph, in this paper, we introduce a general logical language with variables and predicate and function symbols ranging over real-valued functions.
 Especially, we allow multi-dimensional functions and partial differentiation, whereas ODEs and hybrid systems are defined using one-dimensional functions, only (the single dimension being time).

 Computation in function spaces plays a major role in numerical analysis, where it is mostly restricted to representing solutions to certain specific computation problems, especially, solving ordinary or partial differential equations.
 There are also some general approaches to computing with functions~\cite{Driscoll:14,Collins:11a}.
 However, the basic assumption in numerical analysis is that the solution to the given problem exists and is unique, and the goal is to compute an approximation of this solution, whereas in this paper we consider satisfiability questions, where a proof of existence is the goal, not an assumption.